oneapi-src/oneAPI-samples/DirectProgramming/C++SYCL_FPGA/Tutorials/Features/experimental/invocation_interfaces/README.md

 ### Streaming Remove Downstream Stall Functor Example Output

 ```
-Running the kernel with streaming invocation interface without downstream 'ready_in' interface implemented in the functor programming model
+Running the kernel with a streaming invocation interface implemented in the functor programming model
 	 Done
 PASSED
 ```